 Got more questions?
-Please check out the course website at: http://portal.utoronto.ca, in particular the discussion board, in which you can help and be helped by your learned instructors & illustrious peers.
-If you have read this far, please email me a picture of a duck (to the course email) for your first participation mark.
-If the duck has a psych disorder, that's even better.
+Please check out the course website at: http://q.utoronto.ca, in particular the discussion board, in which you can help and be helped by your learned instructors & illustrious peers.
+If you have read this far, please email (to the course email) a picture of your favorite fictional character and describe them for your first participation mark.
+If the character has a psych disorder, that's even better.